Tracing SNMP Activity

 You can use the show log log-filename

-A careful analysis of the request-response time can help you identify and understand delayed responses.
+You can analyze the request-response time to identify and understand delayed responses.

 The show snmp statistics extensive